instructlab/instructlab/docs/README-osbuild.md

 # Specialized Fedora for Nvidia PCs

-The use case here is, you have a **"gaming PC"** with an **Nvidia graphics card** available and don't want to mess with your current installation (Windows?) just for AI testing and playing around with models.
+The use case here is, you have a **PC with an Nvidia graphics card** available and don't want to mess with your current installation (Windows?) just for AI testing and playing around with models.

+**NOTE** that your graphics card has to have
+ * enough RAM to hold the AI model and has to
+ * support "CUDA"

+See https://developer.nvidia.com/cuda-gpus to check if your card is compatible

-So you can install [osbuild](https://osbuild.org) on any Fedora or Red Hat Enterprise Linux
+Now you can install [osbuild](https://osbuild.org) on any Fedora or Red Hat Enterprise Linux
 ```
 dnf install osbuild
 ```

 and build your **own custom operating system** to be copied onto an external USB drive.
-This is will then be a **portable Fedora**, able to run AI workloads but not touching your current installation.
+This is then will be a **portable Fedora**, able to run AI workloads but not touching your current installation.

-You can even disconnect your current harddrive before booting for some extra peace of mind ☺
+You can even disconnect your current hard drive before booting for some extra peace of mind ☺

 ## Adapt the image definition